seneyu/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - Only list words in the table that are used in the final answer
 - Provide a possible sentence structure

-Student Input: Bears are at the door, did you leave the garbage out?

 ## Examples

 Here are the examples of user input and assistant output, pay attention to the score and why the example is scored the way it is.